I am a Child of God

 When counseling, responses can vary widely.
 What do we do when people don’t take our counsel?
 Craig and Jim sit down to discuss a listener question about this personal aspect of the counseling process.

 How can churches create a culture of discipleship?
-Workshop speaker Keith Palmer talks with Craig Marshall about how he came into biblical counseling, his work with ACBC, and how his church practices one-another care with the ministry of the Center for Biblical Counseling and Discipleship.
-This interview was recorded live at the 2017 Institute “Addictions: Grace for the Journey.“
+Workshop speaker Keith Palmer talks with Craig Marshall about how he came into biblical counseling, his work with ACBC, and how his church practices one-another care.
+This interview was recorded live at the 2017 Institute “Addictions: Grace for the Journey.”

 Former Executive Director George Scipione talks about the early days of IBCD and the biblical counseling movement.
 He joins Jim Newheiser to pass on what they have learned over the years through difficulties in ministry and counseling.
 This interview was recorded live at the 2017 Institute “Addictions: Grace for the Journey.“